-- We interviewed District officials and reviewed various records and reports to gain an understanding of the roles and responsibilities of the individuals involved in the process, and how individuals performed their duties for the Cycle Two period that closed June 30, 2021, and for Cycle Three which is still ongoing until December 31, 2025. - We reviewed all available documentation that the District had for sampling and testing for Cycle Two that closed June 30, 2021, including District maps, laboratory chain of custody and result reports, and ELAP certifications.
-We supplemented this with our own observations of the District's current water outlets at each building and the surrounding sport and event fields.
+- We interviewed District officials and reviewed various records and reports to gain an understanding of the roles and responsibilities of the individuals involved in the process, and how individuals performed their duties for the Cycle Two period that closed June 30, 2021, and for Cycle Three which is still ongoing until December 31, 2025. - We reviewed all available documentation that the District had for sampling and testing for the Cycle Two testing cycle that closed June 30, 2021, including District maps, laboratory chain of custody and result reports, and ELAP certifications.
+We supplemented this with our own observations of the District's current water outlets at the District building and the surrounding sport and event fields.
 We identified the following as high-risk areas/outlets based on the DOH guidance: - Hallway drinking fountains and bottle-filling stations, outside and sporting event areas, kitchens, cafeterias, and cooking classrooms, as they could affect large numbers of individuals at the District, including visitors. - Elementary classrooms, as they could affect young students who are particularly vulnerable to lead exposure. - Bathrooms, or other areas where children would be unsupervised and able to access water from faucets. - Art and Science classrooms, as they were specifically mentioned in DOH's guidance.

-Using this information, we selected 146 water outlets, including all water outlets located in areas that we determined could have a high risk of affecting individuals at the District based on the DOH guidance.9 We observed the controls present at each water outlet and whether they had been sampled for lead testing.
+Using this information, we selected 223 water outlets, including all water outlets located in areas that we determined could have a high-risk of affecting individuals at the District based on the DOH guidance.
+We observed the controls present at each water outlet and whether they had been sampled for lead testing.

-- For the 35 District water outlets sampled for testing in Cycle Two, we identified 12 tested samples with results that exceeded the lead action level and determined whether District officials took appropriate remedial actions or had a test result after the initial exceedance that was below the lead action level. - We reviewed all available documentation that the District had for reporting the laboratory results including HERDS reporting and District email correspondence with Columbia County Department of Health.
+- For the 74 water outlets sampled for testing by the District in Cycle Two, we identified three tested samples with results that exceeded the lead action level and determined whether District officials took appropriate remedial actions or had a test result after the initial exceedance that was below the lead action level. - We reviewed all available documentation that the District had for reporting the laboratory results including HERDS reporting and phone correspondence with Livingston County Department of Health.